3 Wintermarch, 9:31 Dragon, Brecilian Forest

 Wolf-Alaric growled slightly, but made no move to interfere.

-Morrigan stepped out of the shadows, into the moonlight of the open glade, grass beneath her bare feet.
+Morrigan stepped out of the shadows, into the moonlight of the open glade.
 She was aware of a dozen pairs of eyes in the darkness, watching her, not sure yet whether to be hostile.

 Her staff she leaned against a fallen stone, with a muffled click.
-Her tunic came away, the wrap around her hips, her necklace and other jewelry, her undergarments.
+Her robes came away, her boots, her necklace and other jewelry, her smallclothes.
 She strode forth until she stood before the great table-stone, clad in naught but silver moonlight.
-She took a deep breath, filling her lungs with scent: the grass under her feet, night-blooming hemlock, the strong, rank odor of carnivorous beasts hidden in the shadows.
+She took a deep breath, filling her lungs with scent: the grass under her bare feet, night-blooming hemlock, the strong, rank odor of carnivorous beasts hidden in the shadows.

 The dark figure atop the table-stone made no move.